LGBTQ history in Singapore: 2010

-Local church's anti LGBT sermon
+Local church's anti LGBTQ sermon

 In February 2010, a video containing anti-gay remarks made by Rony Tan, the senior pastor of megachurch Lighthouse Evangelism, was circulated online.
 "Proper sex means life.
 Lesbianism and homosexuality simply mean death, barrenness," said Tan in the video.

-"Don’t believe all those loud-mouthed gay people who tell you they are born this way", Tan added.
-"If we don’t warn people against this, then there will be more and more homosexuals... many of these people will be harassing and seducing young boys, and they in turn will become homosexuals... half the world will be homosexual".
+"Don't believe all those loud-mouthed gay people who tell you they are born this way", Tan added.
+"If we don't warn people against this, then there will be more and more homosexuals... many of these people will be harassing and seducing young boys, and they in turn will become homosexuals... half the world will be homosexual".

 He also linked homosexuality with bestiality: "If you allow [homosexuality], next time people will want to get married to monkeys.
 And they will want rights.
-They’ll want to apply for HDB [a colloquial term to mean a government subsidised flat].
+They'll want to apply for HDB [a colloquial term to mean a government subsidised flat].
 With a donkey or a monkey or a dog and so on.
-It’s very pathetic."
+It's very pathetic."

 A total of 85 police reports were lodged against Tan, including by local filmmakers Royston Tan and Sun Koh.
 Tan did not rescind his comments, nor was he censured by the authorities for his remarks.